awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 EoF
 ```

 Note how the Spot Fleet request file specifies the `TargetCapacity` and `OnDemandTargetCapacity`.
-The split between those two will go into Spot capacity (i.e: to have all on Spot capacity, just set the `OnDemandTargetCapacity` to 0).
+The split between those two will go into Spot capacity.
+To request that  all the capacity be Spot instances, set `OnDemandTargetCapacity` to 0.

 When `AllocationStrategy` is set to `priceCapacityOptimized`, Spot Fleet launches instances from optimal Spot pools for the target capacity of instances (in this case weights) that you are launching.
 Spot Fleet then requests Spot Instances from the lowest priced of these pools.